Ian-03/C/Homework/PIA/README.md

 ## Link Youtube

-This is the link to the video of the project :
+This is the link to the video of the project result:

 https://youtu.be/mzIRA9YN2fc

+This links are to show the real results of the program:

+*working on them :)*

+The only way to comprobe that the program works is recording me playing the piano with the info in the txt file that we create with the program

 ## Functions of the program: